-Review by the State of Connecticut Department of Insurance is available to a covered person who has completed the carrier's internal clinical appeals process.
-Only the first level appeal is required; the second level appeal is voluntary.
+Review by the State of Connecticut Department of Insurance is available to a covered person who has completed the Plan's internal clinical appeals process applicable to the treatment, procedure or service involved.
+Only one internal appeal is required.

 The covered person or the covered person's designee has the right to request an external appeal when: